When travelling by air, sea, or land you are exposed to many new sights, foods, people, and places, and this can pose health risks, such as:

 Join my email newsletter here to get up to date health information, tips, recipes and access to resources!

-Dr. Kristin Spark, BSc, B.Nat, CISSN, Naturopathic Doctor sees patients at: The Golden Mean Wellness Shoppe on Tuesdays & Thursdays, Waterloo Sports Medicine on Wednesday mornings, and at Healthoholics Wellness Centre on Wednesdays, Fridays & Saturdays.
+Dr. Kristin Spark, BSc, B.Nat, CISSN, Naturopathic Doctor sees patients in Uptown Waterloo and treats patients virtually in Ontario.
 For information about appointments, or to book your appointment, click here

 The content provided is not intended as health or medical advice, diagnosis, treatment or a prescription.
 Always seek the advice of your medical provider with any questions you have regarding medical conditions.
 Dr. Kristin Spark, Naturopathic Doctor is released from any liabilities resulting from the use of information contained here.